Brown discharge: why do teens get it?

 However, if it comes with a strong smell, itching, burning, frequent spotting or discomfort, it could indicate an infection or point to other medical conditions that might require further investigation.

-Brown discharge before a period
+Brown discharge before a first period

 If your teen hasn’t started their first period yet, brown discharge might be a sign that it’s coming soon.